What is the significance of the play's title?

 Maggie sketches the triangle between Brick and Skipper in her recitation in Act I. As this recitation makes clear, the only true love in Brick's life lies between he and his friend Skipper.
-Maggie has spent her life accompanying the two football heroes for the benefit of the public—she has been the consummate the trophy wife.
+Maggie has spent her life accompanying the two football heroes for the benefit of the public—she has been the consummate trophy wife.

 In contrast, Brick and Skipper's love assumes almost mythic dimensions.
 As Maggie relates, it was the stuff of Greek legend.
 For Brick, it remains the only true and good thing in his life.
 As Maggie notes, however, theirs was a love that dare not speak its name, a love that could not be satisfied or discussed.
 Brick's refusal to acknowledge this love led to Skipper's death.

 Thus, in a strange shift in the triangle, Maggie and Skipper find themselves aligned in their longing for a man they both cannot have.
 Much to the jealous Brick's dismay, they pair off upon his hospitalization for a back injury.
 Note the ambiguity in Brick's confession of jealousy: it remains unclear which of the two he covets.
-Ultimately Maggie betrays the triangle's laws of silence and demands that Skipper either leave Brick alone with her or make him let him confess his desire.
+Ultimately Maggie betrays the triangle's laws of silence and demands that Skipper either leave Brick alone with her or let him confess his desire.
 The two then sleep together to dream that Brick is theirs.